warren/perdicis-notes/content/AI art and human obsolescence.md

 This is for certain.
 It's already tough to distinguish some AI art from real art (see [[Stable diffusion fraud]] for my experience with that).
 Sure, quality is subjective, but that AI art shares the same believability ballpark with human art convinces me it's already on par with most subjective experiences of art.

 ### 2) Which means people will train a more critical eye
-With one's senses flooded by generated (and retouched) art, the only way to cope will be finding a way to filter away bad art.
+With one's senses flooded by generated (and retouched) art, the only way to cope with bad art will be finding a way to filter it away.
 But what is "bad art?"
-People will need to decide on their own.
-And in the process of doing that, I suspect the average person will develop a more robust opinion on aesthetics.
+People will need to decide themselves.
+And, in the process of doing that, I suspect the average person will develop a more robust opinion on aesthetics.

-Or, maybe not, and everyone will continue to overvalue art with hype surrounding it.
+Or... maybe not, and everyone will continue to overvalue art with hype surrounding it.
 But IMO this is no worse than today's status quo.
-I sense many people defer their opinion on aesthetics to someone else, usually a museum curator or gallery owner, unconsciously allowing that person's opinion's on art to color their own.
+I sense many folks I know defer their opinion on aesthetics to someone else, usually a museum curator or gallery owner, unconsciously allowing that person's opinion's on art to color their own.
 And so, under the right circumstances (such as visiting a museum), people can convince themselves they like the aesthetics of virtually any kind of art.

 So, I see AI art is sort of a meritocratizing force to this.
 Pretty soon, stable diffusion will be accessible to anyone with a good idea.
 So, anyone with an idea can create art, thereby making art less exclusive.
 The average person will need a more critical eye to filter through the noise, and dig deep to understand _why_ they prefer certain art above others.